JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusBitmap.md

 Creates an **Effect** object of the type specified by the guid parameter.

 ```
-FUNCTION GdipCreateEffect (BYVAL gd AS GUID, BYVAL effect AS CGpEffect PTR PTR) AS GpStatus
+FUNCTION GdipCreateEffect (BYVAL gd AS GUID, BYVAL effect AS GpEffect PTR PTR) AS GpStatus
 ```

 | Parameter  | Description |